 - Balancing conservation with improved open space access and encouraging low impact recreational use.

-- Addressing State regulations requirements for transportation noise generated from roadways, airways, and railways, and limiting construction noise around sensitive receptors.
+- Addressing State regulations requirements for transportation noise generated from roadways, airways, and railways, and limiting noise impacts to existing and future homes, schools, senior centers, and other sensitive receptors.

-Click here to view the current Natural and Urban Environment and Safety Element.
+Click here to view the 1998 Comp Plan version of the Natural and Urban Environment and Safety Element.